-In her daily, Linda regularly works as a curator for artists, galleries and organisations, as well as consulting and evaluating work for charities, foundations, public authorities and institutions on accessible, socially-engaged and new media art.
-Additionally, she gives talks, delivers lectures and mentors artists and organisations wanting to expand their work towards new viable futures.
+Linda regularly writes and works as curator for artists, galleries, and organisations while also consulting and evaluating projects for charities, foundations, public authorities, and institutions on accessible, socially engaged and new media projects.
+Additionally, she gives talks, delivers lectures, and mentors artists and organisations seeking to expand their work towards new, viable configurations.
+She is part of XORG and a member of AICA UK International Association of Art Critics.

 linda.rocco@network.rca.ac.uk